ampproject/amphtml/spec/amp-framework-hosting.md

 ### Meta tags

-If you opted to download the AMP framework, then the framework was built under the assumption that it would be hosted from its default location, `cdn.ampproject.org`.
-While `<script>` tags included in `<head>` will download from the URLs specified in their `src` attributes, dynamically loaded components like `amp-loader-0.1.js` will download from `cdn.ampproject.org`.
+If you opted to download the AMP framework, then it was built under the assumption that it would be hosted from its default location, `cdn.ampproject.org`.
+While `<script>` tags included in the `<head>` of your AMP pages will download from the URLs specified in their `src` attributes, dynamically loaded components like `amp-loader-0.1.js` will download from `cdn.ampproject.org`.
 Mixing a self-hosted AMP runtime with AMP components from `cdn.ampproject.org` is not supported and can lead to unpredictable end user experiences.

 The default host used by the AMP runtime can be updated by including the following `<meta>` tag in the `<head>` of your AMP pages: